Karl Höltermann: Street politics

-The return of economic crisis during the later 1920s triggered massive unemployment and intensifying political polarisation across Germany, which increasingly spilled onto the city streets and squares.
+The Great Depression's economic crisis during the later 1920s triggered massive unemployment and intensifying political polarisation across Germany, which increasingly spilled onto the city streets and squares.
 Both the communists and Nazis were increasingly open about cultivating paramilitary wings.
 Those still backing parties of the centre-right and centre-left - notably the SPD - were less attracted by this style of politics, but there was nevertheless a powerful yearning for protection from the hooligan extremists.
 In 1931 Karl Höltermann was instrumental in setting up the "Eiserne Front" (Iron Front) republic protection organisation.
 Support for the Iron Front came from the SPD, the mainstream (i.e. non-communist) trades union confederation and from the increasingly politicised associations and groupings of sports clubs.

 Parliament and the end of democracy

 Between July 1932 and (notionally) June 1933 Karl Höltermann also sat in the Reichstag (national parliament), as an SPD member, representing Electoral District 10 (Magdeburg).
 Sources are silent on his parliamentary contributions.
 By 1932 the Reichstag had become for most purposes ineffective: it was deadlocked, with the moderate parties unwilling to enter into any sort of a coalition with the National Socialists and the Communist Party, both of whom were bitterly hostile toward the SPD (whom the communists termed social fascists).
-Had the National Socialists and the Communist Party entered into a coalition after the November 1932 election they would have jointly commanded a Reichstag majority, but such a coalition wws unthinkable for both parties.
+Had the National Socialists and the Communist Party entered into a coalition after the November 1932 election they would have jointly commanded a Reichstag majority, but such a coalition was unthinkable for both parties.
 The National Socialist leader in any case had other plans, and used the parliamentary deadlock to maneuver his party into a semi-constitutional power grab, which took effect in January 1933.
 The Hitler government now lost no time in transforming Germany into a one-party dictatorship.
 At the end of February the newly reconfigured security services used the Reichstag fire as a pretext for a wave of arrests beginning 28 February 1933.
 Their lists of their political opponents were, at this stage, still up to date.
 Their first detainees were almost all Communist Party members.
 However many leading members of other parties were also taken into custody during the weeks that followed.
 Karl Höltermann, as a known Nazi opponent, and because of his position as leader of Reichsbanner Schwarz-Rot-Gold, was in particular danger.
 For several months he lived "underground" (i.e. unregistered and therefore illegally), hidden in Berlin.
 In May 1933 he managed to flee the country, escaping to Amsterdam.
 By this time Helena, his wife, had been taken into custody by the security services, along with their family.